Rottweiler Temperament: The Truth About This Loyal Guardian

 • No disturbing the dog when resting or sleeping.

-A critical facet of training during this period of socialization with children, is the hierarchy of the family structure.
+A critical facet of training during this period of socialization with children is the hierarchy of the family structure.
 All family members are to be ” Alphas”, including the children.
 Rottweilers will happily take the position of dominance if given the chance.
 Never let your Rotti become the Alpha Dog of your family.

 Do Rottweilers make Good Guard Dogs?

-We need not train our Rottweiler to be a guardian, he is one by nature
+We need not train our Rottweiler to be a guardian; he is one by nature.

 Rottweiler Personality

-2 thoughts on “Rottweiler Temperament
+2 thoughts on “Rottweiler Temperament: The Truth About This Loyal Guardian”

 1. Thank you so much for this highly informative article, Anthony!
 I, along with three of my cousins, own Rottweilers.
 With one of my cousin’s Rottweilers in particular, he was incredibly protective of his family and household (he loved me; he would always lick my face, eat dinner with me, and sleep on my lap during movie night.
 Haha).
 One of the next door neighbors had a little Pomeranian dog (cute and harmless, from what I could tell), but my aunt and uncle always kept the dog locked inside, as he would become incredibly agitated with the Pomeranian (much more so than with other dogs on the block).
 One day, while everyone was gone, the little Pomeranian dog somehow got into my cousin’s backyard, and their Rottweiler brutally murdered the dog (I’ll spare everyone the gruesome details.
 Haha).
 Needless to say, my uncle and his neighbor had a long talk, he paid the neighbor for the dog, and my uncle decided to put their dog in a professional “taming” program-he wasn’t as socialized as they initially thought.
 Rottweilers are great family dogs, but we must be careful to give them proper training.
 God bless you!

-1. Hi C.Traylor, thank you for visiting Living With a Rottweiler.
+• Hi C.Traylor, thank you for visiting Living With a Rottweiler.
 Thank you for sharing your story.
 I am sure your family was devastated by what happened to the neighbors Pomeranian.
 The Rottweiler that I currently have is a handful.
 I have been training him for the past three year, almost everyday.
 I am beginning to realize that some Rottweilers are easy going, and others are not so easy going.
 A Rottweiler with high energy and a strong prey-drive, is most likely the Rottweiler that is not so ” easy going.”
 I must say, my current Rotti is very intelligent, loyal, and affectionate with family members.
 More so with me, since I am the one that spends the most time with him.
 My first Rotti was laid back and friendly with everyone.
 However, he was by no means a pushover.
 All Rotti’s have similar temperament, but different personalities and drive.God bless!